Gravitational Lensing by Polytropic Wormholes: Energy Conditions and Exoticity Parameter

+As can be seen from Fig. \ref{figv}, the stable area is specified by $ S $ which corresponds to $ V^{''}>0 $.

-\section{Energy conditions and exoticity parameter}
+\section{Energy Conditions and Exoticity Parameter}

 As we mentioned in the introduction, the main objection against the plausibility of a wormhole solution is that the energy-momentum tensor which supports this geometry violates the weak energy condition (WEC).
-Violations of the pointwise energy conditions led to the averaging of the energy conditions over timelike or null geodesics.
-The averaged energy conditions are somewhat weaker than the pointwise energy conditions, as they permit localized violations of the energy conditions, as long as average energy conditions hold when integrated along timelike or null geodesics\cite{4, 33}.
-As can be seen from Figure \ref{fig8}, The minimum of average energy density (dash dot blue color) is in 1, while the minimum of average $\rho+P_{r}$ ( red color) and $ \rho+P_{t} $(dot green color) is in 0.
-So the minimum violation in weak energy condition are around $ n=0 $.
+Since in some cases energy conditions are violated only locally (near to the throat), averaging of the energy conditions over timelike or null geodesics would be a better global indicator.
+The averaged energy conditions are somewhat weaker than the pointwise energy conditions, as they permit localized violations of the energy conditions, as long as average energy conditions hold when integrated along timelike or null geodesics \cite{4, 33}.
+As can be seen from Figure \ref{fig8}, the minimum of average energy density (dash dot blue color) is mainly positive, while the minimum of average $\rho+P_{r}$ ( red color) and $ \rho+P_{t} $ (dot green color) are mainly below zero.
+So the minimum violation of weak energy condition are around $ n=0 $.

 According to Figure \ref{fig9}, exoticity parameter is positive over the entire wormhole space.
 The weak energy condition requires

 for every timelike $ u^{\mu} $ which leads to